 There are two types of air source heat pump – ‘air to air’ and ‘air to water’.
-Grant Aerona ASHE heat pumps use an air to water system which utilises heat energy captured from the air in ‘wet’ heating system radiators or underfloor heating.
+The Grant Aerona uses an air to water system which utilises heat energy captured from the air in ‘wet’ heating system radiators or underfloor heating.
 The process uses the same vapour/compression cycle that extracts heat in a domestic fridge.
 A refrigerant with a low boiling point is exposed to external air temperatures in an evaporator.
 The liquid boils off to a gas and absorbs the latent heat energy of the air.
 This gas is then compressed increasing the heat content in the refrigerant, before passing through a heat exchanger where it condenses back to a liquid state while transferring the heat to the water of the heating system.
 The liquid refrigerant is then re-circulated through the evaporator and the cycle is repeated.

 Air source heat pumps must be correctly sized to ensure that it can provide the required amount of heat output at the design conditions – typically when the outside temperature is at -3°C. To do this an installer must first accurately determine the heat loss from the property and then, using this information, correctly select the required size of heat pump based on the design outside air temperature.